humanphysiologylab/ga-meta/docs/solution.md

 `Solution` must implement `update()` and `is_valid()` methods.
 They are not implemented by default.

 [`update()`](https://github.com/humanphysiologylab/pypoptim/blob/ca3f4340af19a569153b49b9b03e96ea7ab87f40/pypoptim/algorythm/solution.py#L95) returns `y` given `x`.
-Initially, `y` stores `None` that meands that the solution is "created" yet we have not measured its loss.
+Initially, `y` stores `None` that means that the solution is "created" yet we have not measured its loss.
 [This](https://github.com/humanphysiologylab/pypoptim/blob/ca3f4340af19a569153b49b9b03e96ea7ab87f40/pypoptim/algorythm/solution.py#L99) code checks if the solutions is updated.

 [`is_valid()`](https://github.com/humanphysiologylab/pypoptim/blob/ca3f4340af19a569153b49b9b03e96ea7ab87f40/pypoptim/algorythm/solution.py#L102) checks if the solution is ready for the genetic operations.
 It's important in some edge cases.
 For example, if some columns of the `state` have `NaN` values after `update()`.